All by Myself: Television performance

-Chart position
+Release

 The power ballad was the first single from Carmen's first solo LP after leaving the power pop group the Raspberries and was released in December 1975.
+Billboard described the song as "a superb rock ballad...faithfully capturing most of the good time feel in rock."
+Cash Box said that Carmen "captures the vocal power of at least two of the three Bee Gees and seems also to have tapped the lyric capabilities of a Paul McCartney."
+Record World said that Carmen "croons over a backdrop of cascading strings on this self-penned delight from his recent album."

 It reached number two on the Billboard Hot 100; both "Love Machine" by The Miracles and "December 1963 (Oh, What a Night)" by The Four Seasons, kept the song from number one.
 "All by Myself" did reach number one on the Cash Box Top 100 Singles and number three in Canada.
 The single sold more than one million copies in the United States and was certified gold by the RIAA in April 1976.
 "All by Myself" was Carmen's first of eight US Top 40 hits.
-In the UK, however, this was his only Top 40 success, peaking at number 12.
+In the UK, however, this was his only Top 40 success, peaking at number 12 on the UK Singles Chart.
+The song would be featured in "The One Where Eddie Moves In", a 1996 season 2 episode of the popular television series Friends during a scene of Chandler Bing (Matthew Perry) and Joey Tribbiani (Matt LeBlanc) being depressed after Joey moves out.